 THE MASTER OF CONFERENCE INTERPRETING (MCI) at Glendon is a two-year graduate program that uses blended learning to prepare you to join a new generation of professionals embarking upon a rewarding career in a dynamic, fast-paced field.

 Your Program of Study

 At the MCI, you’ll receive language-specific, professional training over two years of study.

-In Year Two, join us on the Glendon campus in Toronto’s affluent Lawrence Park neighbourhood.
+In Year 2, join us on the Glendon campus in Toronto’s affluent Lawrence Park neighborhood.
 We’re situated on a wooded ravine known for its natural beauty.
 It’s the ideal location for you to narrow your focus to conference interpreting in your onsite classes.
 When you successfully complete your courses and pass the Exit Exam, you’ll receive the full Master of Conference Interpreting and be ready to free lance or seek employment with an institutional employer.

 The people who teach you are all qualified professionals.
 Your conference interpreting courses will be taught by working interpreters who are either Active members of AIIC or accredited by the leading institutional employers.
 Your court and healthcare interpreting instructors will either have achieved certification in their field, or – in some cases – will have helped to create it.

 The MCI will train you to enter an evolving job market.
 Your interpreting career path can take you to the corridors of power in Ottawa, or to important world cities beyond Canada’s borders.
 It may provide lucrative options to start your own business, and to use technology to reach around the world.
 It may allow you to safeguard people’s liberties, or even their very lives.